Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Main results

-The analysis in this section parallels the ``S-universality'' statement for covariance matrices established by Brailovskaya \& van Handel~\cite[Thm.~3.21]{BvH24:Universality-Sharp}.
-Their approach leads to a maximum eigenvalue bound similar with~\eqref{eqn:scov-max}, but their argument cannot reproduce the minimum eigenvalue bound~\eqref{eqn:scov-min} because it requires uniform \hilite{spectral norm} control on the summands.
+This analysis parallels the ``S-universality'' statement for covariance matrices established by Brailovskaya \& van Handel~\cite[Thm.~3.21]{BvH24:Universality-Sharp}.
+Their approach leads to a maximum eigenvalue bound similar with~\eqref{eqn:scov-max}, but their argument cannot reproduce the minimum eigenvalue bound~\eqref{eqn:scov-min} because it requires uniform control on the \hilite{spectral norm} of the summands.